HelmetBro/2BitHuffmanCompression/README.txt

-Okay so congratulations for getting it this far, most people don't read these...

 This program is meant to reduce the size of a massive text files containing A's, T's, C's, and G's.

-Using is super simple.
+This is merely a representation of what can be done, and not the most optimal implementation.
+It's written this way to prove proof of concept.

 Note: You do not have to follow these steps if all you desire is a demonstration.
 Just run CreatingTrashCharData.java, TransferringCharsToBytes.java, and
 ReadingCharsFromBytes.java in that specific order.

-To run thought specific file:

 1. Open the source code of TransferringCharsToBytes.java and replace "fakeData.txt" with the path of the text file you want to use.
 Include quotation marks in the code.